barryclark/jekyll-now/_posts/2020-10-16-Exploring_Concepts.md

   sizeof(v) <= 4;
 };
 ```
 Did you think this concept only works for types whose size is smaller than 4 bytes?
-Well it doesn't it is fulfilled for any type `T` for which the expression `sizeof(T) <= 4` which is probably true for all types (at least I cannot think of any for which it is not true)
+Well it doesn't it is fulfilled for any type `T` for which the expression `sizeof(T) <= 4` which is probably true for all types (at least I cannot think of any for which it is not true).

 If you want a concept that is only fulfilled when the types size is actually smaller than 4 bytes, you have to write it like this: